kayne10/distributed-etl-app/README.md

 ## Possible Streaming Solution
 If I were to process this data in a streaming app I would add Kafka and Kafka connect to to the picture.
 I stream change data capture events from the Postgres database to Kafka and then I would modify my apps to do structured streaming with Spark.
 Instead of writing to CSV, I would write to separate Kafka topic.

+## Data

+The data involved with this projects is copyrighted by The New York Times Company.
+The license can be found [here](https://github.com/nytimes/covid-19-data/blob/master/LICENSE).